MicrosoftDocs/customer-insights/ci-docs/data/consent-management.md

 ---
 title: Use customer consent
-description: "Honor you customers' consent preferences in Customer Insights by importing consent data." ms.date: 06/17/2024 ms.reviewer: mhart ms.topic: conceptual
+description: "Honor you customers' consent preferences in Customer Insights by importing consent data." ms.date: 06/19/2024 ms.reviewer: mhart ms.topic: conceptual
 author: Scott-Stabbert
 ms.author: sstabbert
 ---
 # Use customer consent

-Data protection and privacy regulations provide individuals the right to govern how an organization uses their personal data.
-Examples of such regulations are the General Data Protection Regulation in the European Union or the California Consumer Privacy Act in the United States.
-These regulations allow people to opt out of having their personal data collected, processed by, or shared with third parties.

-Customers can choose to withdraw or withhold their consent for specific forms of contact.
-They might also request you to opt them out of collection, storage, use, or sale of their personal data.
-It's important your organization honors all customers’ consent and privacy preferences.

-Dynamics 365 Customer Insights helps you honor your customers’ requests by importing and storing their preferences as part of the unified customer profiles.
+Dynamics 365 Customer Insights helps you honor your customers’ consent requests by importing and storing their preferences as part of the unified customer profiles.

 If consent data is stored separately from your customer profiles, [add your consent data as a new data source](#import-and-unify-consent-data).
 The data source that contains the consent data is added to the data unification process.
 Successful unification of consent data and customer profiles then leads to unified customer profiles that contain the consent information.
 For customer profiles that already contain consent information, go directly to the [use consent data](#use-consent-data) section.